ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 * An issued access token that belongs to a token series MUST include the identifier of that token series.
 This allows the RS to identify the latest access token in the token series to be superseded by the issued access token.

   In particular, each of such access tokens MUST include a claim specifying the identifier of the token series to which the access token belongs.

-When CWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-cwt-claims}}.
+  When CWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-cwt-claims}}, which has the same semantics as the "token_series_id" parameter of an access token response encoded in CBOR.

+  When JWTs are used as access tokens, this information MUST be transported in the "token_series_id" claim registered in {{iana-token-json-claims}}, which has the same semantics as the "token_series_id" parameter of an access token response encoded in JSON.

 If a profile of ACE relies on a construct that uses different parameters/claims to transport the identifier of a token series, then the new "token_series_id" parameter and "token_series_id" claim MUST NOT be used when using that profile.